pavelmalik/FirefoxRightClickMenus/FirefoxRightClickMenu.md

 There is a great github project to fix all of that: https://github.com/stonecrusher/simpleMenuWizard

-Grab a copy the project, extract it into "chrome" folder in the  firefox profile (on MacOS you'll be looking for something like "/Users/YOURUSERNAME/Library/Application Support/Firefox/Profiles/RANDOMASCII.default/chrome/") and edit the following files:
+Grab a copy the project, extract it into "chrome" folder in the  firefox profile

+''''on MacOS you'll be looking for something like /Users/YOURUSERNAME/Library/Application Support/Firefox/Profiles/RANDOMASCII.default/chrome/ ''''

+and edit the following files:

 blank-context.css
 ````